 1. At the Airport

 Arriving at Tehran airport was fairly civilized – there are men who help you get your bags off the conveyor belt and into a taxi (completely avoiding the baggage scan queue).
 We went straight past the bag scanner with about 7 massive suitcases between 4 of us without being checked.
-Well worth the small tip we paid.
+Well worth the small tip we paid to smuggle all the contraband (just kidding!).

 2. Dress code